Sunday Night Hockey: 2016–17 season

 During the season, the Star Sunday brand made its debut.

 (*) Designated as a Star Sunday game.

 2017–18 season

 NBC resumed its special Star Sunday presentations on March 11, 2018, both as part of the Game of the Week and Sunday Night Hockey package.

 (*) Designated as a Star Sunday game.

 2018–19 season

 Star Sunday returned on February 3, 2019, both as part of the Game of the Week and Sunday Night Hockey package.
-This will mark the first season of Star Sunday to have its presenting sponsor; AT&T was the first presenting sponsor and they branded themselves as Star Sunday presented by AT&T.
+This will mark the first season of Star Sunday to have its presenting sponsor; AT&T was the first presenting sponsor and they branded themselves as Star Sunday presented by AT&T. Additionally, Brian Boucher and Pierre McGuire rotated on the lead broadcast team with Mike Emrick and Eddie Olczyk, with the other being reassigned to work with NBC's other broadcast teams.

 (*) Designated as a Star Sunday game.

 2019–20 season

-Beginning with this season, Brian Boucher replaced Pierre McGuire on the lead broadcast team with Mike Emrick and Eddie Olczyk.
+As part of the two-season arrangement, Brian Boucher replaced Pierre McGuire on the lead broadcast team with Mike Emrick and Eddie Olczyk.
 McGuire will be reassigned to work with NBC's other broadcast teams.